Dared87/dropbox-referral-accounts/README.md

 ### The nasty details

+The scripts :

-The scripts create temporary Vagrant boxes with varying MAC addresses and run Dropbox's software on it ;
+* creates temporary Vagrant boxes with varying MAC addresses
+* installs and run Dropbox's software on them
-then crawl Dropbox's website using CasperJS : first to create a random referral account via a configured referral link, secondly to link the referral account with the software installation.
+* crawls Dropbox's website using CasperJS :
+    1. to create a random referral account, using the configured referral link
+    2. to link the referral account with the software installation of the box

 ### Advanced usage

 The script can be used in two ways :

 * handling multiple accounts (`bash run.sh X Y`)
 * handling one account (`bash run.sh X`)